rushiraj-gohil/Marketing-Performance-Dashboard-2/DOCUMENTATION.md

 Every chart and table was purposefully chosen:
 - To map directly to a stakeholder’s core business objective (awareness, engagement, conversion, profit).
 - To allow information comparison, trend detection, or easy identification of actionable outliers.
-- To maximize interpretability and drive clear, data-backed next steps for each stakeholder independently[1].
+- To maximize interpretability and drive clear, data-backed next steps for each stakeholder independently.

 ***